Kursk submarine disaster

 An official investigation concluded that when the crew loaded a dummy 65-76 "Kit" torpedo, a faulty weld in its casing leaked high-test peroxide (HTP) inside the torpedo tube, initiating a catalytic explosion.
 The torpedo manufacturer challenged this hypothesis, insisting that its design would prevent the kind of event described.
 The explosion blew off both the inner and outer tube doors, ignited a fire, destroyed the bulkhead between the first and second compartments, damaged the control room in the second compartment, and incapacitated or killed the torpedo room and control-room crew.
 Two minutes and fifteen seconds after the first explosion, another five to seven torpedo warheads exploded.
-They tore a large hole in the hull, collapsed bulkheads between the first three compartments and all the decks, destroyed compartment four, and killed everyone still alive forward of the sixth compartment.
-The nuclear reactors shut down safely.
+They tore a large hole in the hull, collapsed the bulkheads between the first three compartments and all the decks, destroyed compartment four, and killed everyone still alive forward of the sixth compartment.
+The nuclear reactors shut down without melting down.
 Analysts concluded that 23 sailors took refuge in the small ninth compartment and survived for more than six hours.
 When oxygen ran low, they attempted to replace a potassium superoxide chemical oxygen cartridge, but it fell into the oily seawater and exploded on contact.
 The resulting fire killed several crew members and triggered a flash fire that consumed the remaining oxygen, asphyxiating the remaining survivors.

 The Dutch company Mammoet was awarded a salvage contract in May 2001.
 Within a three-month period, the company and its subcontractors designed, fabricated, installed, and commissioned over 3,000 tonnes of custom-made equipment.
 A barge was modified and loaded with the equipment, arriving in the Barents Sea in August.
 On 3 October 2001, some 14 months after the accident, the hull was raised from the seabed floor and hauled to a dry dock.
 The salvage team recovered all but the bow, including the remains of 115 sailors, who were later buried in Russia.
 The government of Russia and the Russian Navy were intensely criticised over the incident and their responses.
 A four-page summary of a 133-volume investigation stated "stunning breaches of discipline, shoddy, obsolete and poorly maintained equipment", and "negligence, incompetence, and mismanagement".
 It stated that the rescue operation was unjustifiably delayed and that the Russian Navy was completely unprepared to respond to the disaster.